SpanSmile/AI-pipeline/Install guide/KAI Scheduler/README.md

 - [training-job-1.yaml](TESTS/testJob-KAI/training-job-1.yaml)
 - [training-job-2.yaml](TESTS/testJob-KAI/training-job-2.yaml)

 In Rancher gui inside your cluster.
-In Workloads -> Pods, find you pods and make sure both is running at the same time and same worker.
+In Workloads → Pods, find your pods and make sure both is running at the same time and same worker.

 MAYBE ADD PICTURE???